Anand0605/connectingfy/README.md

 - User can add or remove post from bookmarks.
 - Home Page where user can see their posts and the posts of friends followed by user.
 - Trending, Latest and Oldest Feature where user can sort the posts based on maximum likes and by date.
-- Explore Page where all the posts from all users on sociogram will be visible.
+- Explore Page where all the posts from all users on Connectingfy will be visible.
 - Liked Page where all the posts liked by user will be visible.
 - Bookmarks Page where all the posts bookmarked by user will be visible.
 - User can follow or unfollow other users.